 The Council is a member of the Eco Management and Audit Scheme (EMAS).
-This is a standard which lets people know which organisations you can trust to have genuinely acted on environmental issues such as climate change and are committed to ongoing improvements.
+This is a standard that lets people know which organisations you can trust to have genuinely acted on environmental issues, such as, climate change and are committed to ongoing improvements.
 It shows that the Council is at the forefront when it comes to tackling climate change.
 Some of the projects that helped achieve the standard were:

 - A programme of Installing solar panels on suitable schools;